 As outlined in Sections 1.4 and 2.1.8 of the Joint Housing Strategy, the 'Housing Supply Target Methodology' Guidelines (December 2020) set a methodology for the application of population and housing projections into Local Authority plan processes.
 Cork County Council and Cork City Council have accordingly provided calculations of Housing Supply Targets to be applied by KPMG FA in this Joint Housing Strategy and HNDA for the period 2022-2028.
-The calculations of the housing supply targets for Cork County and Cork City are is set out in detail in this appendix.
-This appendix also details the rationales applied by both Councils in calculating their respective Housing Supply Targets for their respective Development Plans and the Joint HNDA.
+The calculation of the housing supply targets for Cork City is set out in detail in this appendix.